-The sequence of issuing PP instruction is: CS# goes low \rightarrow sending PP instruction code \rightarrow 3-byte address on SI \rightarrow at least 1-byte on data on SI \rightarrow CS# goes high. (see Figure 21)
+The sequence of issuing PP instruction is: CS# goes low \rightarrow sending PP instruction code \rightarrow 3-byte address on SI \rightarrow at least 1-byte on data on SI \rightarrow CS# goes high. (see Figure 23)

-The CS# must be kept to low during the whole Page Program cycle; The CS# must go high exactly at the byte boundary(the latest eighth bit of data being latched in), otherwise the instruction will be rejected and will not be executed.
+The CS# must be kept to low during the whole Page Program cycle; The CS# must go high exactly at the byte boundary (the latest eighth bit of data being latched in), otherwise the instruction will be rejected and will not be executed.

 The self-timed Page Program Cycle time (tPP) is initiated as soon as Chip Select (CS#) goes high.
 The Write in Progress (WIP) bit still can be check out during the Page Program cycle is in progress.
 The WIP sets 1 during the tPP timing, and sets 0 when Page Program Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
-If the page is protected by BP3, BP2, BP1, BP0 bits, the Page Program (PP) instruction will not be executed.
+If the page is protected, the Page Program (PP) instruction will not be executed.

-(16) 4 x I/O Page Program (4PP)
+(18) 4 x I/O Page Program (4PP)

 The Quad Page Program (4PP) instruction is for programming the memory to be "0".
-A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit and Quad Enable (QE) bit must be set to "1" before sending the Quad Page Program (4PP).
-The Quad Page Programming takes four pins: SIO0, SIO1, SIO2, and SIO3, which can raise programer performance and and the effectiveness of application of lower clock less than 20MHz.
+A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit.
+The Quad Page Programming takes four pins: SIO0, SIO1, SIO2, and SIO3 as address and data input, which can improve programer performance and the effectiveness of application of lower clock less than 20MHz.
 For system with faster clock, the Quad page program cannot provide more actual favors, because the required internal page program time is far more than the time data flows in.
 Therefore, we suggest that while executing this command (especially during sending data), user can slow the clock speed down to 20MHz below.
 The other function descriptions are as same as standard page program.

-The sequence of issuing 4PP instruction is: CS# goes low \rightarrow sending 4PP instruction code \rightarrow 3-byte address on SIO[3:0] \rightarrow at least 1-byte on data on SIO[3:0] \rightarrow CS# goes high. (see Figure 22)
+The sequence of issuing 4PP instruction is: CS# goes low \rightarrow sending 4PP instruction code \rightarrow 3-byte address on SIO[3:0] \rightarrow at least 1-byte on data on SIO[3:0] \rightarrow CS# goes high. (see Figure 24)

-(17) Continuously program mode (CP mode)
+(19) Continuously program mode (CP mode)